Read the full video transcript below

 This natural and unflavoured powder is rich in plant protein – perfect for boosting your daily protein intake.
 It also contains essential minerals such as iron and zinc, with no added sugar and it is also suitable for vegans.

 And the protein powders, you can put them into a protein shake or make a smoothie out of them.
-And I know I feel the benefit of extra protein powders, especially if I’ve had a really busy day or I’ve got a lot on or I’m travelling a lot.
+And I know I feel the benefit of extra protein powders, especially if I’ve had a really busy day or I’ve got a lot on or I’m traveling a lot.
 So just remember the protein.

 Good healthy grains are important